Schoolyard Science

 We're thrilled to have Schoolyard Science supported by an Outdoor Learning Grant (OLG) from the Washington Office of the Superintendent of Public Instruction.

-The OLG will help us with expenses for staff time, transportation, and educational materials related to Schoolyard Science.
+The OLG helps us with expenses for staff time, transportation, and educational materials related to Schoolyard Science.
+It also helped us purchase a classroom set of high-quality, kid-sized binoculars, eight beautiful, hand-carved wooden birds for bird identification lessons, and a set of very large bird wings.

 Read Methow Valley News coverage of the grant HERE.